 A practical currency and money guide to travel, living and doing business in the Cocos Keeling Islands and the Australian dollar (AUD).

 What's in this Cocos Keeling Islands currency guide:

-The official currency of the Cocos Keeling Islands is the Australian dollar, with symbol A$ and currency code AUD.
+The official currency of the Cocos Keeling Islands (country code: CC) is the Australian dollar, with symbol A$ and currency code AUD.

 The currency is commonly referred to by foreign-exchange traders as the "Aussie dollar".